yig/graphics101-raycasting/README.md

         Usage: raycasting path/to/scene.json image_out.png long_edge_pixels

-* If you are using an IDE like Qt Creator, you will need to set the command line arguments used when running your program.
+* If you are using an IDE like Qt Creator or Visual Studio or Xcode, you will need to set the command line arguments used when running your program.
 In Qt Creator, click on
 "Projects" and then, under "Build & Run", click on "Run."
 Set the "Command line arguments" appropriately.
 For example: